Havarti and Asparagus Quiche | Made by Meaghan Moineau

 Storage

-Store any leftovers in an airtight container in the refrigerator for up to 3 days.
-Reheat gently on the stove or in the microwave, adding a splash of water to maintain moisture.
+Leftover stir fry mushrooms can be stored in an airtight container in the refrigerator for up to 3 days.
+To reheat, simply warm them in a skillet over medium heat, adding a splash of water if needed to prevent drying out.

 FAQ